 Mr John Percy Hamilton Baxter OBE (1886 - 1954) was the only son of John Francis Baxter and Isabella Baxter (nee Hamilton) who both lived in Geelong, Victoria from the 1850's to the 1940's.
 He spent his whole life as a resident of Geelong and in 1911 he married Hilda Gertrude Hocking of Ballarat, Victoria (1885 - 1975) who had been born in Moonta, South Australia.
 She was the daughter of a Cornish mining engineer involved in the 'copper triangle' on the York Peninsula and later in the Ballarat goldfields.

 The Baxter family first arrived in Geelong in the sailing ship 'Sea King' in 1855 when John Francis Baxter was only one year old.
-His father, John Baxter, a migrant from Ipswich, Suffolk, set up a sawmill on Western Beach, which was later moved to Hope Street, Geelong West, where a timber yard and construction business was established.
+His father, John Baxter, a migrant from Ipswich, Suffolk in the UK, set up a sawmill on Western Beach, which was later moved to Hope Street, Geelong West, where a timber yard and construction business was established.
 John Percy Hamilton Baxter was born in Geelong West in 1886 and attended the Ashby School.
-His father, John Francis Baxter spent his whole life in the timber and construction business and as a boy in the 1890's young John Percy also assisted in that business.
+His father, John Francis Baxter spent his whole life in the timber and construction business and as a boy in the 1890's young Percy also assisted in that business.
 Not wishing to spend his whole life in it, however, he set out to obtain experience in the real estate business and then, in partnership with Mr William Reid, set up 'Reid & Baxter, Real Estate Agents' in Malop Street before the First World War.

-During the Second World War, in which his son John Russell Baxter served as a Spitfire fighter pilot, John Percy Baxter was very active in the Geelong Branch of the War Funds Board, which gathered funds for support the war effort, and was the Chairman of that Board for some time.
-It was for that work and also for local charitable work that he was made an Officer of the Order of the British Empire in 1951.
+During the Second World War, in which his son John Russell Baxter served as a Spitfire fighter pilot, Percy Baxter was very active in the Geelong Branch of the War Funds Board, which gathered funds for support of the war effort, and was the chairman of that organisation for some time.
+It was for that work, and also for local charitable work, that he was made an Officer of the Order of the British Empire in 1951.